Sterile Processing

 - Grade of C or better in HPE 112 within 5 years

-All students who register for SGT 100 must attend an information session and/or meet with the program director before the start of the actual ECC semester to learn strategies to succeed in the program.
+All students registering for SGT 100 must attend an information session or meet with the program director.
+This ensures they learn strategies to succeed in the program before the semester starts.

-The state of Illinois requires Health Professions students to have a social security number for a required background check at the start of the program.
-Students will also need to complete several other requirements, such as a drug test, providing current proof of immunizations, and a medical form to be able to attend class and clinical.
+Illinois requires Health Professions students to have a Social Security number for a background check at program entry.
+Students must complete additional requirements, including a drug test, proof of immunizations, and a medical form.
+These are necessary to attend class and clinicals.

 What's the difference between a Central Service Tech and a Sterile Processing Tech?